Safety Policies and Procedures Manual

 If departments fail to authorize and notify motor pool that the University vehicle is being used off-road, they are responsible for paying all fees and damages to repair the vehicle that is not authorized for off-road use.

-Damage investigations and final assessment of damages for off-road use of motor pool vehicles are made by Risk Management Services and Motor Pool.
+Damage investigations and final assessment of damages for off-road use of motor pool vehicles are made by Risk Management and Motor Pool.

 Drivers must follow department or Motor Pool policies for reporting vehicle mechanical problems and arranging for service repairs or maintenance.
 See BPPM 95.35 for Motor Pool policies.